open-telemetry/opentelemetry-specification/terminology.md

 user will decide what type of aggregated values should be collected out of these raw measurements.
 It may be simple average or elaborate histogram calculation.

-Recording of metrics with the pre-defined aggregation using OpenTelemtry API is not less important.
+Recording of metrics with the pre-defined aggregation using OpenTelemetry API is not less important.
 It allows to collect values like cpu and memory usage, or simple metrics like "queue length".